Hearts and Flowers

-Noël Coward's play 'Family Album', both lyrics and music were written by Coward.
+Noël Coward's play Family Album, both lyrics and music were written by Coward.
 It is a slow waltz, sentimental in mood but not the same piece written by Moses-Tobani.

-The song is also heard in the opening cutscene of the classic Apple IIGS game The Three Stooges, where Ma sadly informs the Stooges that the orphanage is going to be foreclosed by the evil banker I. Fleecum if she does not pay rent with in 30 days.
+The song is also heard in the opening cutscene of the classic Apple IIGS game The Three Stooges, where Ma sadly informs the Stooges that the orphanage is going to be foreclosed by the evil banker, I. Fleecem, if she does not pay rent with in 30 days.
 After the song ends, Moe says "We got to figure out a way to get some money, and get it quick" (a soundbite from their short Three Sappy People).

-in 1930 a stop motion silent film called "hearts-and-flowers" referencing to the original song, produced by Warner brothers Vitaphone Varieties and it was directed by Howard S. Moss.
-The Plot follows a little girl name Dolly Daisy who goes on the wild date with two boys one who was a rascal named Morris and a dapper dandy one named Victor during one late night.
+In 1930, a stop motion silent film called "Hearts and Flowers" directed by Howard S. Moss references the original song, produced by Warner Brothers' Vitaphone Varieties.
+The plot follows a little girl named Dolly Daisy who goes on a wild date with two boys.
+One was a rascal named Morris and the other was a dapper dandy one named Victor.

-In 1983 it can also to be featured in a christmas story where ralph pictures himself to be blind, where the music of "hearts and flowers plays" in the short moment where he arrives at the door of his old house.
+In 1983, it was featured in A Christmas Story.
+When Ralph imagines himself as blind, the music of "Hearts and Flowers" plays in the short moment where he arrives at the door of his old house.

-The song also appears in 2025 in the tv series Doctor Who in the episode: "Lux" once we get into a living rubber hose cartoon character named Mr. Ring-A-Ding or Lux, the melody only comes in only a short moment where the cartoon character plays the song while he was sad for a moment.
+The song also appeared in the series Doctor Who during the 2025 episode "Lux", where the character Mr. Ring-A-Ding plays the song.